UiO-US: Research projects

 Head of Project: professor Liv Duesund

-This project aims to bring forth new knowledge that will enhance our understanding of problems and challenges related to disruptive behavior in schools.
+This project aims to bring forth knowledge that will enrich our understanding of problems and challenges related to disruptive behavior in schools.
 It also aims to strengthen the link between theory and practice in teacher education in Norway and USA.

 Vortex flows and magnetic tornadoes on the Sun and cool stars